Cynthia-Motaung/MovieDB/README.md

 Browse News: Check the News section for the latest entertainment updates

-🌐 API References
+## 🌐 API References
-The Movie Database (TMDB) API
+* The Movie Database (TMDB) API.

-NewsAPI
+* NewsAPI.

-👥 Development Team
+## 👥 Development Team
-Keamogetsoe Sele - Team Leader & Front-End Developer
+* Keamogetsoe Sele - Team Leader & Back-End Developer.

-Mlungisi Mvubu - API Management & Back-End Developer
+* Mlungisi Mvubu - API Management & Back-End Developer.

-Cynthia Motaung - Documentation & Front-End Developer
+* Cynthia Motaung - Documentation & Version Control.

-Siyamthanda Dlakavu - UI/UX Designer & Front-End Developer
+* Siyamthanda Dlakavu - UI/UX Designer & Front-End Developer.

-📄 License
+## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-🤝 Contributing
+## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page.

-📞 Support
+## 📞 Support
 If you have any questions or need support, please open an issue or contact the development team.